Chester A. Arthur

 Though a loyal political party operative and promoter of the patronage system during his earlier political career, as president, Chester A. Arthur demonstrated that he was above party politics by instituting political reform.

 Arthur spent more time on his social life and political career than with his family.
 His wife, Ellen, died in 1880, and Arthur entered the White House a widower.
 He became a bit of a dandy in his dress and his social circle in Washington, D.C.
 He lamented the dilapidated condition of the White House, and hired Louis Comfort Tiffany to remodel it into a show place.

-Arthur kept the secret that he was suffering from fatal kidney disease for several years, and he declined to run for a second term as president.
-In 1885, he returned to his law practice in New York City.
+Arthur kept the secret that he was suffering from Bright's disease, a fatal kidney ailment, for several years.
+He didn't receive his party's nomination for a second term as president and in 1885 he returned to his law practice in New York City.
 As his health declined, he ordered that all of his papers, both personal and professional, be burned.

 Arthur died on November 18, 1886, at the age of 57.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!